 Sugar VS Fat – Which One is Worse For Your Health And Waistline ?

-A vast number of health disorders, such as cardiovascular diseases, elevated cholesterol levels and obesity, were long seen as a direct result of fatty foods.
-But now, a new branch of scientific research is trying to persuade us to think twice about this traditional concept.
 Even more, this new generation of doctors and scientists is actually suggesting that against all odds, fat could be our best friend in the struggle to improve our overall health and trim the waistline.
 Obesity has more to do with what we eat, than the number of calories we eat.

 Ever since the sixties, we’ve faced a strong propaganda encouraging a larger consumption of carbs while banishing fat altogether.
 Carbs have been throned as the most valuable nutrient there is – after all, they are our main supplier of energy and have the power to improve our mood.
-Actually, modern consumers love their sugar so much that the food industry is still able to get away with incredibly high doses of added sugars in almost all processed foods we see on the supermarket shelves.

 We’re slaves to the enhanced taste of the products we consume, even though the sweetness we crave often comes with a deadly price.
 It’s no secret that added sugar is the single worst ingredient in the modern diet, with harmful effects on metabolism, liver function, insulin sensitivity and fat storage.
 Yet, carb-loading also became a rule for athletes who want to increase their performance and endurance, recommended by nutritional experts and pro athletes alike.